Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir/README.md

 ## Knowledge nuggets about throughput
 :bulb: To estimate the throughput for this design, you should run the AI Engine System C simulator.

-:bulb: The FIR Asymmetric block has two parameters to tweak to adjust the throughput.
+:bulb: The FIR Asymmetric block has two parameters that you can adjust to achieve a desired throughput.
 The _Input Window Size_ and the _Number of Cascade Stages_.
 The number of AI Engine tiles used in the implementation is equal to the _Number of Cascade Stages_.
 The table below gives you an idea of how the throughput changes for this design as you change these parameters:

 | Input Window Size | Cascade Length | Throughput |
 |-------------------|----------------|------------|